 Gursewak Singh, 17, dreams of studying and working in Japan – the only country he’s ever known.
-However, because of his status, his dream is far from reality.

 In the 1990s Gursewak’s parents fled to Japan from India to escape religious oppression.
 He was born and raised in Matsudo in Chiba Prefecture which is a quiet suburban town just east of Tokyo.
 His family shares a legal limbo status which means they can’t work, they don’t have health insurance, and they can’t go outside the prefecture where they live.

 Gursewak and his family have repeatedly filed for asylum but were denied each time.
 They are only able to stay in Japan because of a system called “provisional release,” which allows applicants to stay in Japan while their asylum cases are being reviewed.